Free New York Criminal & Arrest Records Search: Counties & Boroughs

 (315)536-5126

 The five boroughs of New York City operate differently; although each borough represents a county, the courts are not organized like other county courts throughout the state.
-Here are the five boroughs along with a link to their dedicated county clerk page, if applicable, or the courts general contact page:

 In these boroughs and/or counties, criminal and civil matters are heard in criminal courts, civil courts, or by the state supreme court; the county clerk in each respective jurisdiction can be contacted for inquiries on criminal records or cases heard in these courts.